Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ### Other Feedback

 My mentor - Harry - suggested that instead of creating four seperate HTML documents as planned in my wireframes, that I create one single page and then use Javascript to hide and show the sections I want.
 To that end, I have created a series of Event Listeners that will execute blocks of code when the correct button is clicked.
 In this context, it will show/hide parts of the page since the entire product exists in one document.
+It was also suggested that I add a second Return to Main Menu button that did not form an alert once it was clicked on pages such as Instructions (where the user is informed they will lose progress if clicked, but there is no progress to lose on this page).
+I have added this button as one of the last additions to this project